quasarframework/quasar/docs/src/pages/options/rtl-support.md

 2. *RTL support needs to be enabled*.
   You need to set "rtl" to "true" under quasar.conf.js > "build".
 What this does is it compiles CSS for both your website/app code and for Quasar components and add corresponding RTL CSS rules automatically.
 Your CSS bundle will slightly increase in size due to the addition of these CSS rules.

-3. Optional: *Enable fromRTL flag*.
+3. Optional: *Treat devland source CSS as RTL*.
   By default, Quasar assumes that all styles are written in LTR direction and generates corresponding RTL styles for them.
-Should you wish to write your own css directly in RTL then you need to set quasar.conf.js > "build" > rtl > "source" to `ltr`.
+Should you wish to write your own css directly in RTL then you need to set quasar.conf.js > "build" > rtl > "source" to `rtl`.

 ## Configuration